jklaeui/jklaeui.github.io/index.md

 ### Policy reports

-Together with Marius Brülhart, Rafael Lalive, Tobias Lehmannand Michael Siegenthaler, I also did some research on how the self-employed in Switzerland are affected by the Covid-19 crisis.
+Together with Marius Brülhart, Rafael Lalive, Tobias Lehmann and Michael Siegenthaler, I also did some research on how the self-employed in Switzerland are affected by the Covid-19 crisis.

 [Die Schweizer Selbständigerwerbenden im Covid19-Lockdown.
 Resultate der zweiten Befragungswelle im Oktober](https://e4s.center/document/second-wave-swiss-self-employed-dealing-with-the-covid-19-confinement/) (2020, German)